puzpuzpuz/talks/2019-ru-nodejs-library-optimization/README.md

 # Instructions

 Slides are built with [marp](https://yhatt.github.io/marp/).
-To update them run the following command:
+To update them run the following commands:

 ```
 $ cd slides/